Skip to main content

 Application Information for J.D.
 Program

-Students on the front steps of Keller HallWhen you apply to Dayton Law, our admissions committee not only considers your GPA and LSAT or GRE performance, but also, life experience, extracurricular activities, leadership, ability to overcome hardships, motivation and a breadth and depth of skills and interests.
-We believe a well-rounded and diverse entering class will contribute to an exciting, educational and dynamic law school experience.
+Students on the front steps of Keller HallWhen you apply to Dayton Law, our admissions committee not only considers your GPA and LSAT performance (or GRE or JD-Next), but also, life experience, extracurricular activities, leadership, ability to overcome hardships, motivation and a breadth and depth of skills and interests.
+We believe a well-rounded entering class will contribute to an exciting, educational and dynamic law school experience.

 Application Deadlines